Saturday, 30 June 2018

 The Ill-fated STM Project

-A wood and metal frame was constructed to test the concept for habitability, followed a plaster model.
-The STM 1 had no real doors, access being by lifting the whole of the roof and the windshield, a little like the Messerschmitt.
-A stationary engine of between 200 to 350ccs would provide the powerplant, which gave the project its name - "STM" being the abbreviation of "Stationär Motor."
+A wood and metal frame was constructed to test the concept for habitability.
+The STM 1 had no real doors, access being by lifting the whole of the roof and the windshield.
+A rear-mounted stationary engine of between 200 to 350ccs would provide the power-plant, which gave the project its name - "STM" being the abbreviation of "Stationär Motor."

 State funding required the prototype to be presented to a government commission for evaluation in August 1956.
 However, in early 1957 there was a change in leadership at Auto-Union and the new general director, William Werner, challenged the safety of the car's mixed plastic and steel construction.
 In another exercise of the chronic indecision at Auto-Union, which had several years earlier aborted the promising FX project, Werner put an end to the project.

-Disappointed, von Eberhorst left Auto-Union, followed by many of his team.
-The car disappeared but ten years later the prototype STM III was discovered in the depths of a reserve at VW in Wolfsburg.
+The STM III car disappeared but ten years later the prototype STM III was discovered in the depths of a reserve at VW in Wolfsburg.
 The car had been used as a test bench on the private VW test circuit, but its condition was still good enough to undertake a restoration.
 This is the car that you can see today at the Ingolstadt museum.
 This late STM III prototype contained several stylistic elements of the future DKW "600", which would go on to become the "Junior", such as the fold of rear wing, shape of the windshield, rear window and 12 inch wheels.
 The indecision of the Auto-Union leadership would continue with the inability to develop a model capable of succeeding the aging "1000."
 Despite the "F102” and given the withdrawal of Daimler-Benz from Auto-Union, VW would come to sound the death knell for cars with a two-stroke engine.

 The STM III prototype on display at Audi Tradition